As your company grows, keeping a record of how to get things done when you offshore business processes is essential.

-The following short story really highlights why process documentation is so essential.
+The following short story really highlights why documenting processes is so essential.

 The recital ended, and can you guess what happened?
 It could have been a disaster, but instead, it turned out wonderfully and the performers even received a standing ovation.
 The whole show was saved by the sheet music, which allowed the new pianist to perform the music pieces perfectly with just a few hours of practice.